jcelaya/hdrmerge/README.md

 The program can also be run without GUI, in batch mode.
 This is accomplished either by providing an output file name with the "-o" switch, or by generating an automatic one with the "-a" switch.
 Other switches control the output parameters, refer to the output of the "--help" switch.

 ## Licence
-HDRMerge is released under the TheGNU General Public License v3.0.
+HDRMerge is released under the GNU General Public License v3.0.
 See the file `LICENSE`.

 ## Contributing